SonyChan0807/object_detection_and_tracking/tracker/README.md

 ### 2. Filter out the bounding boxes that lay on the desired areas of the scene
 **Script:** `gen_valid_annotation.py`

-Use semantic segmentation to remove the objects that are not in
+Use semantic segmentation to remove the objects that are not in interested regions.

-**Usage:**
+**Usage:**
 ```
 usage: gen_valid_annotation.py [-h] [--img_w IMG_W] [--img_h IMG_H]
                                [--folder FOLDER] [--seg_path SEG_PATH]